historytakesflight/historytakesflight.github.io/README.md

 # historytakesflight.github.io

 ### Welcome!
 You've found the github repository for this website.
-If you were looking for the actual website, click [here](https://historytakesflight.github.io/).
+If you were looking for the actual website, click <a href="https://historytakesflight.github.io/" target="_blank">here</a>.

 Coming soon:
 * Aviation during the First World War